-The character Ilia was originally created by Gene Roddenberry for the aborted second Star Trek television series Phase II.
-The show’s 1977 bible describes the young navigator as “breathtakingly beautiful” and second in intelligence only to the ship’s Vulcan science officer.
+Gene Roddenberry created the character of Ilia for the aborted second Star Trek television series Phase II.
+The show’s 1977 bible described the young navigator as “breathtakingly beautiful” and second in intelligence only to the ship’s Vulcan science officer.
 (Leonard Nimoy hadn’t been interested in reprising his role as Spock for television but was persuaded to return for The Motion Picture.)

 Her smooth, slender bare head has the almost sensually quality of delicately contoured nudity, always hidden before in other women.
 It gives her a striking, almost “Egyptian” look, particularly when wearing a Deltan jewel-band head ornament.

 The Deltans set up an interesting contrast with the Vulcans.
 They could not mind meld but rather sense the emotions and thoughts of others in the form of images.
 Whereas the Vulcans repressed their feelings, Deltans were extremely sensual:

 On 114-Delta V, almost everything in life is sex-oriented; it is a part of every friendship, every social engagement, every profession.
 It is simply the normal way to relate with others there.

 This is the origin of the “oath of celibacy” Ilia had to take before joining Starfleet.

 Costume designer Bob Fletcher borrowed heavily from the Phase II bible in his own notes for The Motion Picture, which he shared with Fantastic Films and Starlog magazines in early 1980.
 (Links point to scanned version of the interviews by My Star Trek Scrapbook.)
 He described the Deltans as “poised, proud, somewhat aloof, but with a keen sense of humor.”